dotnet/Silk.NET/website/docs/opengl/c1/3-hello-texture.md

     out_color = vec4(frag_texCoords.x, frag_texCoords.y, 0.0, 1.0);
 }
 ```
-As you already know, the Vertex Shader run for every vertex of the mesh and the Fragment Shader run for every pixel inside the mesh.
+As you already know, the Vertex Shader runs for every vertex of the mesh and the Fragment Shader runs for every pixel inside the mesh.
-This conversion looks weird in first look, but the data comunication between vertex and fragment shader are surely possible because
+This conversion looks weird at first glance, but the data communication between vertex and fragment shader are surely possible because
-OpenGL, automatcally, interpolate the data recived in the Vertex Shader when it's received by the Fragment.
+OpenGL automatically interpolates the data outputted by the Vertex Shader when it's received by the Fragment Shader.

 Now we just need to assign the correct layout for `aTextureCoord`.
 You should add these lines below our first `VertexAttribPointer` call: